MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/gh-pages.md

+---
+description: Deploy a GH Pages app using GH Actions and NPM/Yarn
+---
 # GitHub Pages
-> Deploy a GH Pages app using GH Actions and NPM/Yarn

 {% raw %}